-Not any just public transport, but sort of lovably janky public transport.
+Not just any public transport, but sort of lovably janky public transport.
 Somebody wrote a musical about the Metro.
 Not just somebody – award winning composer Benjamin Till – whose other works include A1: The Road Musical & Coventry Market: The Musical.
-Oh.

 Like all musicals there’s a cast of colourful characters, including:

 And many many more.

 This is an ensemble piece with a roll call which does absolutely no favours for the widely held perception of people from the North East as frumpy drunken weirdos.

 Knowing the BBC they probably spent an iceberg of license fees on this nightmare.

 Watching this is like that – a nightmare, one of those really bad ones where you can’t move your legs.
 Where each new development is more confusing and terrifying than the last.
 There’s so much to talk about that I’ll never get to it all.